 C. Registration fee is paid by the state association.

 D. Hotel expenses are paid by the state association.
-All reservations are made by the state association.
+All reservations are made by the Executive Director.

 E. Payment toward the uniform will be reimbursed as set in the yearly budget.